Raziz1/Solar_PCB/README.md

 <p align="center"><i>Output Voltage</i></p>

 ### Switching Node
 You can observe the switching node in the image below.
 As specified in the datasheet, the switching frequency is 1 MHz.
 Furthermore, as mentioned in the previous section, the same ringing transient is evident at both the rising and falling edges of the signal.
 Ringing on the switching node of a buck converter is primarily caused by parasitic inductances and capacitances.
-The interaction between these parasitics and the fast switching speeds of the MOSFETs leads to voltage overshoots and ringing, particularly during the diode's reverse recovery phase.
-While diode characteristics, such as reverse recovery, can affect the severity of ringing, they are not directly related to the diode's refresh speed.
+The ringing occurs when the high-side switch turns on, and the energy stored in parasitic inductances is released, interacting with parasitic capacitances to create an LC tank circuit.
+In boost converters, the critical component regarding ringing is often the boost diode, and its characteristics can significantly influence the ringing behavior.
+You can do the following to reduce switch node ringing:
+* Adding snubber circuits to dampen the oscillations.
+* Implementing Schottky or Zener clamps to limit voltage spikes.

 <p align="center">
     <img title="Switching Node" alt="Switching Node" src="./Characterization/Switch_Node.png" width ="100%">